Updated: August 6, 2021 8:25:03 am

-Chris Pratt has hit back at actor Ellen Page, who had called out Guardians of the Galaxy series star for attending an “infamously anti-LGBTQ” church.
+Chris Pratt has hit back at actor Elliot Page, who had called out Guardians of the Galaxy series star for attending an “infamously anti-LGBTQ” church.

 Pratt, who identifies as a non-denominational Christian, had advocated about his church Hillsong during an appearance on Stephen Colbert’s The Late Show.